-- 1. A Snorkel Health and Safety plan (Appendix A)for each project must be submitted to the DSO for approval. - 2.
-A topside spotter trained in water rescue techniques must accompany snorkelers while in the water. - 3.
-A radio and/or phone and emergency O_2 must be available onsite. - 4.
-Breath holding (freediving) to conduct underwater tasks is prohibited; tasks requiring the person to remain underwater will be conducted by quailed UA divers.
+- 1. A Snorkel Health and Safety plan (template below) for each project must be submitted to the DSO for approval. - A topside spotter trained in water rescue techniques must accompany snorkelers while in the water. - 3.
+A radio and/or phone and emergency O2 must be available onsite. - 4.
+Breath holding (freediving) to conduct underwater tasks is prohibited; tasks requiring the person to remain underwater will be conducted by quailed UArizona divers.

-Health & Safety Plan (HASP) Template
+Scientific Snorkeling Health and Safety Plan (HASP)

-- 1. Description of the proposed work (including dates and location).
+- 1. Description of the proposed work (including location).

 - 2. Applicable swim and snorkel experience.

 - 3. Specific hazards anticipated.

 - 4. Safety measures in place.